Humanized/yii2-maintenance/README.md

 #### Graphical User Interface

-This package provides several components for building custom GUI solutions to handle maintenance mode.
+This package provides several components for building custom GUI solutions:

+First, the various controller actions for toggling maintenance mode are available in humanized\maintenance\actions.
+These external actions can then be attached to the

-Add following lines to the web-application configuration file to enable the sample :
+Add following lines to the web-application configuration file to enable the sample controller :

 ```php
 'modules' => [